TradeIdeasPhilip/javascript-speed/README.md

 Back in the day, I knew that scripting languages would charge me extra for the readable code.
 But C++ would make it disappear at compile time.
-The cost doesn't always matter, but I still like to know the cost.
+The cost doesn't always matter, but I still want to know the cost.

 Now JavaScript brings new levels of compilation and optimization.
-What does that do to the calculations in my head?
+What does that do to the estimates in my head?
 Do these things cost me anything?
 And if so, how much?